 Within 14 days of your arrival in Leipzig, Magdeburg or Halle you have to go to a so-called "Bürgeramt" or "Einwohnermeldeamt" and register that you are now an inhabitant of Leipzig, Magdeburg or Halle (as appropriate).
-Also it is important to ask for the "Lohnsteuerkarte" (tax card).
+Also it is important to ask for the "Lohnsteuernummer" (tax number).
 The Human Resources Department will ask for it later on.
-On the tax card is written to which class of taxes you belong.
+This number is the basic for your further tax class.
 The tax class system in Germany is quite complicated.
-In the end of the year you have to do a Lohnsteuererklärung (kind of explanation about your income) and it is worthy to inform about.
-Please find a colleague of your research group who can go along with you to the Registration Office.
+By the end of the year you have to do a Lohnsteuererklärung (kind of explanation about your income) and it is worthy to inform about.

 You can find the addresses and opening hours of the Registration Offices of all three places here:

 To open a bank account you need the proof of residence (from Step 3 above) and a valid passport.
 Have a look at webpages of the different banks or ask your colleagues for recommendations.
 Some common banks in Germany are: Kreissparkasse Leipzig (many ATMa in all over the town, Deutsche Kreditbank (free use of ATMa worldwide), Deutsche Bank (English webpage and English speaking service), Postbank, Sparda, Volksbank...